jetimms/cashflow/README.md

 What's done
 -----------
+[Done in v0.25.0 on 20140227]
+Find another key other than F2 for edit, such as Enter.
+  In addition to F2, I added Enter, Insert, Return, Select, and Spacebar to the list of keys to open the editor.

 [Done in v0.24.0 on 20140225]
 Fixed the settings to save to a cashflow folder in %APPDATA%, $HOME/.config/, or $HOME/Libarary/Preferences/ folders on Windows, Linux or Mac.